JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 Names for methods such as "permutation entropy" are commonplace, so in ComplexityMeasures.jl we provide convenience functions like [`entropy_permutation`](@ref).
-However, we emphasise that these functions really aren't anything more than 2-lines-of-code wrappers that call [`entropy`](@ref) with the appropriate [`ProbabilitiesEstimator`](@ref).
+However, we emphasize that these functions really aren't anything more than 2-lines-of-code wrappers that call [`entropy`](@ref) with the appropriate [`ProbabilitiesEstimator`](@ref).